SQream/sqream_docs/connecting_to_sqream/client_drivers/kafka/index.rst

 Kafka Producer Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Kafka producer is installed on the 192.168.0.125 server.
+The Kafka Producer is installed on the 192.168.0.125 server.

 Kafka Producer Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~